iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 > Really good app!
 I would just love to see if I was around anyone at all for any amount of time who reports a covid diagnosis.
 I work in a grocery store and am not usualy around people for more than like 5 mins so its almost ineffective for me to use to know if I've been exposed to it.
 I feel like 15 mins is too long to have to be around someone for this to work.<br> :date: __2020-12-01 20:10:33__

-> There's still gsps in checks.
-The last check my phone did was on Nov.
-25th.
-I'm in NS, & did install the latest version of the app, where this was supposedly fixed.<br> :date: __2020-12-01 08:26:31__

-> Not make ?
-Fruck you covid 19<br> :date: __2020-11-29 20:41:17__

-> (Edit: just downloaded the new version and exposure checks are occuring again but only when forced by opening the covid alert app... better than nothing I guess.)
-Since the most recent update, the app hasn't performed a single exposure check.
-I have bluetooth and location on.
-Previously, the app would only do an exposure check when I opened it (according to the log under google settings).<br> :date: __2020-11-29 20:31:54__

-> Cant clear exposure notafacation<br> :date: __2020-11-27 16:03:22__

 #### 2-star reviews